Jens Grand: Grand's Deteriorating Relations to his Subjects and Neighboured Princes

 The Bremian clergy south of the river Elbe yielded and paid the donum, but north of the Elbe the old rivalry with the subchapter in Hamburg resurged, demanding the same treatment as the Bremian Chapter.
 Grand convened for a provincial synod, but the representatives of the suffragan dioceses and Hamburg's Subchapter refused to come.
 Grand then decided, to ignore the complaints of the absent clergymen.
 To make the things worse, Grand appointed his own candidates with prebends of the Lübeck Cathedral.
 He disentangled the new Archdeaconry of the Land of Wursten from the existing Archdeaconry of the Land of Hadeln, so that he could provide the canon Johannes Lütke as Wursten's Archdeacon with his own prebend.
-On 23 November 1311 Pope Benedict XI appointed Grand as arbiter in the dispute between the Prince-Archbishopric of Riga under Prince-Archbishop Frederick and Teutonic Prussia under Grand Master Karl von Trier.
+On 23 November 1311 Pope Clement XII appointed Grand as arbiter in the dispute between the Prince-Archbishopric of Riga under Prince-Archbishop Frederick and Teutonic Prussia under Grand Master Karl von Trier.
 At the beginning of the next year he participated in the Council of Vienne.
 There he was confronted with proceedings, instituted by Lübeck's Chapter on his unconsented appointments.

 When in 1312 Grand returned his clerical opponents had united.
 His stubbornness and invidiousness earned him the Low German nickname Fürsate (Engl. literally: fire-seed(er), the Firebug).
 The provost of Hamburg's Subchapter refused to pay, declaring the donum to be illegal, the suffragan prince-bishops Burchard of Lübeck, Marquard of Ratzeburg, and Godfrey I of Schwerin assented to that view.
 In 1313 Clement V adjudicated Grand the subsidium caritativum from Hamburg's Subchapter, but it still refused to pay.
 Grand in return inflicted excommunications on his opponents.
 The clergy again ignored the excommunications.

 Meanwhile, Grand also fell out with the Bremian Chapter, the city of Bremen, the Bremian nobility and ministerialis, the neighboured rulers over (1) the high taxes to sanify the ruinous state budget, (2) the appointment of the former robber baron Martin von der Hude as officialis of the Prince-Archbishopric and bailiff of the castle in Langwedel (Count Otto II of Hoya and Count John III of Oldenburg-Delmenhorst protested, because Hude had earlier also ravaged their territories with his brigandages.), (3) a charge, preferred by the Bremian Chapter, that Grand ordered the arrest of the priest Ubbo, whom - once in jail - Grand allegedly put to death.
 The city of Bremen assented to the Chapter's view.

 His opponents set the settlement close to his castle in Vörde on fire and maltreated one of his clerics.
 In early 1314 Grand fled under acute threat of arrestment to the castle in Langwedel, held by his vassal Martin von der Hude, who was known for exploiting and maltreating the population in his bailiwick.
-The opposition also demanded to rehabilitate Isarn Hinnerk.
+The opposition also demanded to rehabilitate Isern Hinnerk.